Coconut oil is one of the latest and greatest superfoods.

 Another study found that coconut oil promotes skin wound healing.
 This is another big win if you struggle with acne scars or are looking to generally improve the health of your skin.

-The 1 Reason you shouldn’t put coconut oil on your skin for acne
+A Reason you shouldn’t put coconut oil on your skin for acne

 Despite all these benefits, I would still proceed with caution if you plan to use coconut oil topically.